Larissartoricader/AppFitJournay/README.md

 # Tech Stack

-**FitJourney** is a sophisticated web application developed using the latest technologies to provide a seamless user experience.
+**FitJourney** is a web application developed using the latest technologies to provide a seamless user experience.
 Our stack includes:

 - **JavaScript**
 - **React**